 Canada's Anti-Spam Legislation (CASL)

 Canada’s Anti-Spam Legislation (CASL) came into force on July 1, 2014.
 CASL is federal legislation aimed at addressing the harmful effects of spam and electronic threats.
-School boards need to carefully review the manner in which they communicate electronically with parents, students, service providers, stakeholders, organizations and others, to ensure CASL compliance.
-Once CASL is in effect, individuals, corporations and organizations - including school boards - will need to have consent and follow specific procedures when sending electronic messages with a commercial purpose.
+School boards need to review carefully the manner in which they communicate electronically with parents, students, service providers, stakeholders, organizations and others, to ensure CASL compliance.
+Now that CASL is in effect, individuals, corporations and organizations - including school boards - will need to have consent and follow specific procedures when sending electronic messages with a commercial purpose.

 We want to continue to keep you up-to-date and informed about the latest school and school board information, events and announcements through electronic communications such as emails and newsletters from Parkland School Division.
 Occasionally these communications may include information about offers, advertisements or promotions related to school activities such as event tickets, yearbooks, field trip opportunities, student photos, etc. or similar school-related activities.